 - Always leave the meeting or phone conference immediately upon completing 1 thru 5 above, or halfway through the scheduled time, whichever comes first.
-See No. 1 above re busy, busy.
+See No. 1 above about the whole “busy, busy” thing.

 Since I’m confident you have never heard of, much less read, the Guide, or engaged in the kind of behavior it suggests, I look forward to my next meeting or phone conference with you.
 It’s your turn to bring the treats.
 I like cranberry scones.